The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Introduction

-A thorough study of the structural and kinematic properties of the LMC was carried out using data from the second and early third \textit{Gaia} data releases \citep[DR2 and eDR3;][]{2018gaia,2021GaiaMC}.
-These authors were the first to create velocity maps in the in-plane radial and tangential directions within the LMC disk plane for different stellar populations.
+A thorough study of the structural and kinematic properties of the LMC was carried out using data from the second and early third Gaia data releases \citep[DR2 and eDR3;][hereafter G21]{2018gaia,2021GaiaMC}.
+The authors were the first to create velocity maps in the in-plane radial and tangential directions within the LMC disc plane for different stellar populations.
 They determined the kinematic centre of the LMC, which is closer to the photometric centre and offset from the {H\,\sc{i}} centre, similar to the findings of \citet{2002vandermarel}.
-Additionally, they examined the kinematic similarities and differences between young and old stellar populations within the LMC, confirming that the older population is in a kinematically hot disk, while the younger stars are in a cold disk. \citet{2022choi} utilized proper motion data from Gaia eDR3 to determine the impact parameter for the most recent direct collision between the LMC and SMC, while \citet{2023arranz} showed that the kinematics of the inner disk is primarily influenced by the bar and can be analysed independently of line-of-sight velocity information. \citet{2024arranz} analysed the kinematics of the LMC bar using Gaia DR3 data and kinematic modelling techniques, concluding that the bar exhibits a stable structure despite the significant dynamical impact of the LMC$-$SMC interaction, while \citet{2024rathore} utilized the completeness-corrected Gaia DR3 dataset for red clump stars to demonstrate that the LMC has been a barred galaxy for over 100 Myr and has experienced significant structural changes due to a recent direct collision with the SMC approximately 100 Myr ago.
+Additionally, they examined the kinematic similarities and differences between young and old stellar populations within the LMC, confirming that the older population is in a kinematically hot disc, while the younger stars are in a cold disc. \citet{2022choi} utilised proper motion data from Gaia eDR3 to determine the impact parameter for the most recent direct collision between the LMC and SMC (see also \citet{2018zivick}), while \citet{2023arranz} showed that the kinematics of the inner disc is primarily influenced by the bar and can be analysed independently of line-of-sight velocity information.
+Furthermore, \citet{2024dhanush} used the Gaia DR3 dataset to construct kinematical models of the LMC disc based on star clusters and field stars, and reported the differences in the parameters derived for the two components. \citet{2024arranz} analysed the kinematics of the LMC bar using Gaia DR3 data and kinematic modelling techniques, concluding that the bar exhibits a stable structure despite the significant dynamical impact of the LMC$-$SMC interaction, while \citet{2024rathore} used the completeness-corrected Gaia DR3 dataset for red clump stars to demonstrate that the LMC has been a barred galaxy for over 100 Myr and has experienced significant structural changes due to a recent direct collision with the SMC approximately 100 Myr ago.